 Having said that, there are also some not-so-wonderful things about it too.
 And, in this day and age, it’s easy to let your phone rule your life.

-Even if you’re a person who doesn’t exactly need phone tips, sometimes we all need to remember to put down our phones to stay more connected to society, and to real life.
+Even if you’re a person who doesn’t exactly need phone tips, sometimes we all need to remember to put down our phones to stay more connected to society, and to offline life.